2006 New Orleans Saints season: Week 15: vs. Washington Redskins

 The Washington Redskins entered the game strongly, with a solid drive straight down the field, but blitz, a fumble, and a penalty all worked against the Redskins, and forced a 37-yard field goal.
 However, they stifled the Saints offense and scored a quick touchdown later.
 The Saints answered back with a touchdown from the goal line, and limit the Redskins to a field goal.
 The surprising Redskins offense was hindered in the second quarter, as were the Saints, but in the beginning of the fourth, the Saints opened up with a field goal, which the Redskins quickly answered.
 In a key play, the Saints converted a 4th-and-5 play late in the fourth quarter, down 16–10, which led to another key 16-yard throw on third down on the 2-minute warning.
 Reggie Bush made a dash to the twenty-yard line two plays later, and the Saints took their second time out with 1:01 left in the 4th quarter.
 On 4th and 8 with 53 seconds left, Carlos Rogers knocked the ball down and sealed the Saints' fate.
-With the loss, the Saints fell to 9–5, but because the Carolina Panthers fell to the Pittsburgh Steelers (along with the Atlanta Falcons falling to the Dallas Cowboys), they clinched the NFC South and a spot in the playoffs.
+With the loss, the Saints fell to 9–5, but because the Carolina Panthers fell to the Pittsburgh Steelers, and the Atlanta Falcons fell to the Dallas Cowboys, they clinched the NFC South and a spot in the playoffs.